-Task: Implement and meet the requirements of the State Vibrio Risk Management Plan through the FDA's Vibrio P.E.E.R. process.
+Task: Implement and meet the requirements of the State Vibrio Risk Management Plan through the FDA's evaluation process.

-Task: Ensure all health and safety guidelines are adhered to during seafood shop inspections.
+Task: Ensure all health and safety guidelines are adhered to during facility inspections.

 STRATEGY: Enforce laws and regulations to ensure compliance with state and federal seafood sanitation safety regulations.